lerebel103/fronius-ha-dual-mppt/README.md

 The bridge provides comprehensive diagnostic monitoring capabilities through additional sensors that expose detailed health and operational information for each MPPT module.

+⚠️ **Important Compatibility Note**: While these diagnostic sensors are part of the SunSpec Model 160 specification, **not all Fronius inverter models implement all diagnostic fields**.
+Based on testing:

+- **Operating State sensors**: ✅ **Supported** on most Fronius Symo models
+- **Temperature sensors**: ❌ **Not supported** on many Fronius Symo models (may work on newer models or other Fronius product lines)
+- **Module Events sensors**: ❌ **Not supported** on many Fronius Symo models (may work on newer models or other Fronius product lines)

+The bridge will gracefully handle unavailable diagnostic fields - core MPPT monitoring will continue to work normally, and unsupported diagnostic sensors will show as "unavailable" in Home Assistant.

 ### Available Diagnostic Sensors

 #### Temperature Sensors